dansirdan/queue-presentation/README.md

 ## Underflow & Overflow: What are they?

-Overflow is when you try to add extra items above the defined capacity (if you want your queue to have a capacity).
+Overflow is when you try to add extra items above the defined capacity.
 Underflow is when you try to get an element when there is no elements in the queue.

 dequeue - we check for underflow by calling the isEmpty() method enqueue - we check for overflow by calling the isFull() method